RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

 1. Binary function arguments
 2. Binary command results
-3. Binary key names on [KeySpace triggers](/docs/interact/programmability/triggers-and-functions/concepts/triggers/keyspace_triggers/)
+3. Binary key names on [keyspace triggers](/docs/interact/programmability/triggers-and-functions/concepts/triggers/keyspace_triggers/)
 4. Binary data on [stream triggers](/docs/interact/programmability/triggers-and-functions/concepts/triggers/stream_triggers/)

-### Binary Function Arguments
+### Binary function arguments

 It is possible to instruct triggers and functions not to decode function arguments as `JS` `Strings` using the [redis.functionFlags.RAW_ARGUMENTS](/docs/interact/programmability/triggers-and-functions/concepts/function_flags/) function flag.
 In this case, the function arguments will be given as `JS` `ArrayBuffer`.
 Example: